 - Sexual activity.
-During sex, germs can travel from the penis, vagina, or rectum into the urethra.
+During sex, bacteria can travel from the penis, vagina, or rectum into the urethra.

 - Blockage of urine flow through the urinary tract.
-If urine sits too long, germs may begin to grow out of control.
+If urine sits too long, germs may start to grow out of control.

 Parts of the urinary tract